rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 ### Test Authentication

-Once you have completed the configuration, proceed by testing  the connection to the AD server.
-Authentication with the configured Active Directory will be enabled implicitly if the test is successful.
+Once you have completed the configuration, proceed by testing the connection to the AD server **using your AD admin account**.
+If the test is successful, authentication with the configured Active Directory will be enabled implicitly with the account you test with set as admin.

 > **Note:**
 >